back to the MAIN INDEX

 When additional days were introduced by Julius Caesar's reformation, they were all added at the end of the respective months, and designated as fasti, not to cause further complications.

-Meanwhile, the Jews (taken to Rome as slaves from Palestine) followed a lunar calendar by which cycles of 28 days were divided into four 7-day periods.
-Gradually, romans too started indicating days by giving them seven different names.
-This became a well established custom by the 1st century BC, although the concept of "week" as a given entity of time was only to come in the 4th century AD under emperor Constantine the Great.
+Meanwhile, the Jewish community, formed by the people taken to Rome as slaves from Palestine, followed a lunar calendar by which cycles of 28 days were divided into four 7 day periods.
+Gradually, Romans too started indicating days by giving them seven different names.
+This became a well established custom by the 1st century BC, although the concept of 'week' as a given entity of time was only achieved during the first half of the 4th century AD, under emperor Constantine I.

-The Latin names of week days were chosen after the planets known by those times (according to the Ptolemaic system, they were all believed to revolve around Earth, including the Sun):
+The Latin names of weekdays were chosen after the planets known by those times; according to the Ptolemaic system, all of them, including the Sun, were believed to revolve around Earth.

 dies Saturni day of Saturn Saturday